Drivers learn city-scale dynamic equilibrium: Theoretical Results

 \subsection{Thermodynamic interpretation}

-We can interpret the Nash equilibrium of drivers as a thermodynamic equilibrium.
+We can interpret the Nash equilibrium as a thermodynamic equilibrium.
 This establishes a macroscopic equilibrium where aggregate behavior is perceived as a transport phenomenon built up from individual choices.
-This macroscopic view ignores the decision making and competition of drivers, but helps understand the outcome of a social system from the perspective of a physical system.
+This macroscopic view ignores the decision-making and competition of drivers, but helps understand the outcome of a social system from the perspective of a physical system.

 We regard drivers as interchangeable particles with identical behavior at equilibrium.
 Regard total service time $s$, which equals the number of drivers in service, as total energy of the taxi transportation system.
 Regard potential function $\Phi$ of the game as entropy of the system.
 And regard the reciprocal of equilibrium marginal driver revenue, $\psi = 1 / \phi$, as temperature.
 Then $s$, $\psi$, and $\Phi$ are all state variables of the system at equilibrium given environment condition $\mathcal{E}$.